Reborn: Part 2

 “It can be difficult,” Airn admitted.

-“So this,” Shen gestured around the temple chamber, his voice echoing in the vast empty expanse, “why are you doing it?
+“So this,” Shen gestured around the temple chamber, his voice echoing in the vast empty expanse.
+“Why are you doing it?
 Surely the technology can’t be that much more advanced than yours, if you can re-program it.
 Call me a cynic, but I doubt you’re searching for the Starhost’s mission out of altruism.”

 Airn leaned her head back a moment before returning to her work.
-“I’ve been gathering information about all the different species computer-analog machines for decades; elves, dwarves, orcs — though they don’t really have computers in the same way we do — the DAO, the Legion, even the Eternal Dynasty has let me learn some of their machine-principles.
+“I’ve been gathering information about all the different species computer-analog machines for decades; elves, dwarves, orcs — even though they don’t really have computers in the same way we do — the DAO, the Legion, even the Eternal Dynasty has let me learn some of their machine-principles.
 It’s remarkable how different and yet similar our computers all are.”

 “How so?”

 “Well, the composition might be different, but almost every computer system in the sector uses binary logic.
 Physics is the same everywhere, so things like transistors and diodes are common across designs.
-But then the Dwarves and elves use crystals, the DAO use heat-compacted micro-fibers, and we use wire and silicon.”
+But then the Dwarves and elves use crystals, the DAO use heat-compacted micro-fibers, and we use metal wire and silicon.”

 “Hmm.”
 Shen studied the large Obelisk.
 “And the Starhost?”